8dcc/touch-grass/README.md

 Feel free to add more funny quotes and PR.

 ## Todo
-- [ ] Linux install script for moving to `/usr/local/bin/`
+- [X] Linux install target for moving to `/usr/local/bin/`
 - [ ] The random seed for the string id is generated based on `time(0)` (seconds).
-Would be great have a number that changes every time instead of every second.
+Would be great have a number that changes more frequently.

 ## License
 ```